Protecting Children Means Supporting Parents

 Manu Vandericken, ATD Fourth World parent activist, Belgium

-“From Mistrust to Mutual Understanding” was the subject of the last joint training in the Merging Knowledge project organized by ATD Fourth World in Belgium.
+“From Mistrust to Mutual Understanding” was the subject of a 2018 joint training in the Merging Knowledge project organized by ATD Fourth World in Belgium.
 The word “Mistrust” in the title says a lot about the dynamics between social services and people living in poverty.
 So it was unusual that the training session brought together both professionals from the Belgian Child Protection Agency (S.A.J.,) and parents experiencing poverty and social exclusion who had used their services.

 The Child Protection Unit in Verviers, an administrative district in Belgium, asked ATD to organize the joint training session that took place over four days in December 2017 and February 2018.
 Fourteen professionals, five Fourth World parent activists and four facilitators gathered in Dison (Verviers) to question their assumptions and talk about the relationship between Child Protection Agencies and families experiencing significant difficulties.